ZG2017/ZG2017.github.io/README.md

-# Ge (John) Zhang  - Personal Website
+# Ge (John) Zhang

-Welcome to my personal website!
+Welcome to my website!
 I'm a Senior AI Researcher with 6+ years of experience in machine learning engineering and research, specializing in recommendation systems, LLMs-based reasoning/agentic system, and Graph Neural Networks.

 ## 📧 Contact Information